Mark Goodman, VP Engineering

 Standard PDM Approaches

 The concept of diagnosis by “Audiolizing” can be enhanced with additional tools such as spectral analysis.
 Spectral analysis can be performed with standard vibration analyzing instruments or with software that can be installed on a PC.
 Sounds can be recorded and played back for review in either a spectral view or in a time series view.
 Using the same concept as described above, based on the knowledge of a specific test subject, an inspector can “Audiolize” and “Visualize” a typical “good” condition and then understand what might be wrong if another sound or “image” is viewed.

-Below is an example of what enhancement ultrasound can add to a typical vibration time series view.
+Below is an example of the enhancement ultrasound can add to a typical vibration time series view.

 The following time waveforms were taken on identical gearboxes in a tubing manufacturing facility.
 There are 6 gearboxes coupled together each driving tooling that bends steel to form tubing.
 An inspector was out collecting data with a vibration analyzer and an Ultraprobe ultrasonic translator when he came across these gearboxes.
 The vibration time waveform was taken using an accelerometer.
 When listening to the gearboxes with the Ultraprobe, most of them had a “hissing” type sound.
 One gearbox had a “ticking” sound to it.
 A time waveform was captured using the accelerometer and then using the Ultraprobe ultrasonic translator.
 These were then compared to the gearbox right beside it.
 The following time waveforms show the results:

-The ultrasonic time waveforms shows the broken tooth or teeth in gearbox A. By the use of ultrasonics this problem was caught in an earlier stage.
+The ultrasonic time waveforms show the broken tooth or teeth in gearbox A. By the use of ultrasonics, this problem was caught in an earlier stage.